jiweil/Neural-Dialogue-Generation/README.md

     th train.lua [params]

 Note: if you encounter the following error "bad argument #2 to '?' (out of range) in function model_backward" after training the model for tens of hours, this means the model has exploded (see the teacher forcing part in Section 3.2 of the paper).
-The reason why the error appears is because of the sampling algorithm in Torch.
+The reason why the error appears as "bad argument #2 to '?'" is because of the sampling algorithm in Torch.
 If you encounter this issue, shrink the value of the variable -Timeslr.

 #Future_Prediction